play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

     docker container run alpine hostname
     ```

     The output below shows that the `alpine:latest` image could not be found locally.
-When this happens, Docker automatically *pulls* it form Docker Hub.
+When this happens, Docker automatically *pulls* it from Docker Hub.

     After the image is pulled, the container's hostname is displayed (`888e89a3b36b` in the example below).